XinY-Z/diarize-transcribe/README.md

 ## Example results
 ### Diarized transcription in talk turns
 Transcripts are anonymized for confidentiality reasons.
 Only part of the transcript is shown here.
+Note that because the model has not been fine-tuned with therapy sessions, users may need to manually assign the speaking roles to the speakers (i.e., client vs. therapist).
 ```txt
 Speaker 1: Okay, so we'll just do a massage.
 Have a seat wherever you feel most comfortable.
 So how are you feeling?
  What brings you into the counseling center?